GEOG 111 Planet Earth: Human Geography

 Final exam

 Exam 3 will be taken in person during finals week in our normal classroom.
-There is not an option to take the final exam early as this is a violation of the Faculty and Academic Staff Rules and Procedures.
-This exam will mostly cover the last third of course material, but a small number (around 8) questions will cover content from the first two thirds as well.
+According to the Faculty and Academic Staff Rules and Procedures, we are required to meet in-person during our regularly scheduled finals time, so there is not an option to take the final exam early.
+This exam will mostly cover the last third of course material, but a small number of questions (8-10) will cover content from the first two thirds as well.

 Course Policies